 Add resistance band workouts for more of a challenge

-It comes as no surprise to us that Coach Alice loves resistance band workouts because she created a special resistance band program just for 8fit (coming to the 8fit app this summer).
+It comes as no surprise to us that Coach Alice loves resistance band workouts because she created a special resistance band program just for 8fit (coming soon to the 8fit app).
 “I love anything that is strength and resistance based,” Alice told us.
 Outside of using resistance bands, Alice likes to get into the weight room.
 “I’m naturally good at lifting because I’m short, compact and have good levers for explosive weightlifting movements,” explains Alice.
 “I love feeling strong, feeling powerful and experiencing that gratifying muscle fatigue after.”

 Yoga for stretching and stress release

 Over the past couple of decades, yoga has evolved and become a common staple in many exercise routines.
 If you do 8fit HIIT workouts regularly, stretching muscles with yoga postures is very valuable.
 Our 8fit nutritionist, Jennifer, says yoga is her “favorite way to release stress and identify different pain points in the body.”
 Find yoga flows geared towards building strength, improving stability, relaxation, stretching the neck, opening the hips and more in the 8fit app.

 Play sports for exercise